afontcu/afontcu.dev/content/blog/goal-of-software-development.md

 ## The goal is not producing software

-In an ideal world more software always leads to more business value.
+In an ideal world, more software always leads to more business value.
 But we all know that's not true.

 More software means more maintainability, more defects, less understanding.